 You can also assign an accountability partner to monitor your efforts as you work toward your goals.
 This way, you stay motivated and conscious about staying on track.

 Start a new healthy habit, or break a bad one—just don’t break the chain.
-This habit tracker helps you stay committed to your goals.
+Chains.cc is habit tracker that helps you stay committed to your goals.

 This is a web-based habit tracker.
 Specify the habits you want to build or break, and the tracker provides a visual representation of your “streaks” toward your personal goals.